jrepp/vec/README.md

 successful, otherwise -1 is returned and the vector remains unchanged.

 ### vec\_pop(v)
-Removes and returns the value at the end of the vector.
+Removes the last element and returns the length of the vector.
+Will return 0 on empty array.

 ### vec\_splice(v, start, count)
 Removes the number of values specified by `count`, starting at the index